project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/174-thomas-hogenhaven-a-regenerative-investment-fund-for-the-most-disruptive-entrepreneurs.md

 ---
-title: 174 Thomas Hogenhaven - A regenerative investment fund for the most disruptive entrepreneurs
+title: 174 Thomas Hogenhaven A Regenerative Investment Fund For The Most Disruptive Entrepreneurs
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2022-06-21)